 |Design Thinking||Product Management|

 Executive MBA subjects are classified into core and elective subjects.
-Management workshops and training or internship sessions are an essential part of the EMBA syllabus.
-Students/Aspirants can choose subjects based on their area of interests, prospects, and job profile.
+Management workshops and training or internship sessions are an essential part of the Executive MBA syllabus.
+Students/Aspirants can choose subjects based on their area of interest, prospects, and job profile.